Partial Routers

 Hierarchical Dynamic Routing: Managing complex URL structures like

-/news/category/article-name/where/news/is a CMS page and the rest is dynamic. - Pagination and Filtering: Handling segments purely for data filtering without creating physical child pages.
+/news/category/article-name/where/news/is a CMS page and the rest is dynamic. - Pagination and Filtering: Handling URL segments purely for data filtering without creating physical child pages in the CMS tree.

 2. The IPartialRouter<TContent, TRoutedData> Interface

-The core of partial routing is the implementation of the IPartialRouter interface, found in the EPiServer.Core.Routing namespace.
-This interface uses two generic types:
+The core of partial routing is implementing the IPartialRouter interface from the EPiServer.Core.Routing namespace.
+It uses two generic type parameters:

 -

-TContent: The type of content in the CMS tree that acts as the routing anchor (e.g.,NewsContainerPage). -
+TContent: The CMS content type that acts as the routing anchor - for example,NewsContainerPage. -

 Core Interface Methods